adaptlearning/adapt-contrib-glossary/README.md

 ## Browser spec

-This component has been tested to the standard Adapt browser specification.
+This extension has been tested to the standard Adapt browser specification.